Our Guide to Riding VIA Rail Across Canada

 If your wondering about what meals are like when riding the VIA Rail train across Canada, dining on the train is a pleasant surprise.
 With a chef on-board, meals are prepared fresh and can be made to accommodate specific diets and allergies.

-The dining car is available to those who book a prestige class or sleeper plus ticket.
+The dining car is available to those who book a Prestige Class and Sleeper Plus fares.
 Set up like a nice restaurant, you'll enjoy freshly prepared meals with unbeatable views.
-From Breakfast to dinner, you'll have access to stunning three-course meals.
+From breakfast to dinner, you'll have access to stunning three-course meals.

 Menus will vary based on which trip you take and what time of year it is.
-Typically, the prestige class menu will offer three different options for each meal, one option always being a vegetarian choice.
+Typically, the dining car menu will offer three different options for each meal, one option always being a vegetarian choice.
 A selection of local beers and wines will also be available to order off of the menu.

 Sleeping on VIA Rail